jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration1Requirements.md

 For this iteration you will be submitting the following deliverables  based upon the timetable specified above.
 Below is the order of submission:

 1. First deliverable:  Create a UML class diagram of the domain classes in the `project/src` directory and the visualization\_simulator class in the `project/web_code/web` directory  you were given in Lab 09.
 2. Second deliverable:  Create Google Unit tests for the classes 'Bus', 'Stop'', 'Passenger', and 'Route' classes in the ` project/src` directory.
+As specified in lab 9, you create the tests, make the tests, and run the tests from the `project/tests` directory.
+Refer to lab 8 for a review of how to create, compile, and execute google tests.
 3. Third set of deliverables:
     1. *Clean up* a few existing issues
     2. Add a new route to the simulation by adding it to the config.txt file in the `project/config` directory.